Makran Coastal Highway: Construction

-The construction contract for the Makran Coastal Highway was awarded to Pakistan's Frontier Works Organisation (FWO), which built the Karakorum Highway.
+The construction contract for the Makran Coastal Highway was awarded to Pakistan's Frontier Works Organisation (FWO), which had previously built the Karakorum Highway.

 Construction work on the Makran Coastal Highway Project commenced in 2002 and was completed by 14 December 2004, in a period of three years.

 Management and maintenance

 The Makran Coastal Highway is managed and maintained by Pakistan's National Highway Authority.